ashwanikumar04/good-to-read/delayed-message-processing-kafka.md

 ### Avoiding Looping of Messages

-To avoid loops for messages scheduled far into the future, you can use a few strategies:

 #### Time-based Re-queueing

-Store messages in a priority queue, sorted by the scheduled time.
-Periodically, flush this queue back into the delay topic.
+Store messages in a priority queue, sorted by `scheduled_time`.
+At intervals, flush this queue back to the delay topic.

 ```java
 PriorityQueue<ScheduledMessage> delayQueue = new PriorityQueue<>();